Physical Time

 - ISO8601: year, month, day, hour, minute, second, and timezone offset relative to UTC

-Periodically adjust local clock with a server with a more accurate time source using Network Time Protocol (NTP) or Precision Time Protocol (PTP)
+We periodically adjust our local clocks with a server that has a more accurate time source using Network Time Protocol (NTP) or Precision Time Protocol (PTP)

 Provides a partial order on events